Venezuela's Chavez says tests show him in good health

 FEW DETAILS

-Most of the country's best-known pollsters show Chavez ahead of opposition challenger Henrique Capriles, who on Sunday leads his own campaign rally.
+Most of the country's best-known pollsters show Chavez ahead of Capriles, who on Sunday leads his own campaign rally.
 Polls show two-thirds of Venezuelans believe Chavez will recover.

 While upbeat and at times almost triumphant about defeating the illness, Chavez has avoided repeating last year's claim he is "cancer free."
 He made that assertion months before he had to return to Cuba for a third operation in the same part of his body as the first two.